Sketchplanations

 The coastline paradox

-The coastline paradox is the fascinating observation that it’s not straightforward to say how long a coastline is.
-If you were to measure the coastline of a country by using a ruler on a globe, you would come out with a vastly different number than if you were to pace around the edge.
-The closer you look, the more wiggles and squiggliness you come across, and instead of converging to a more accurate length, the coastline just keeps getting longer.
-The smaller your ruler, the longer it gets.
+Why does this happen?
+Coastlines are full of detail.
+If you were to measure the coastline of a country using a ruler on a globe, you’d get a very different result than if you paced around every bay, inlet, and headland.
+The closer you look, the more wiggles and squiggles you find.
+And instead of converging on one “true” length, the coastline just keeps getting longer.
+The smaller your measuring stick, the longer the coastline appears.

 Also see: